 You can choose to book your flights independently or we can help you in arranging them.
 Through our close partnerships within the travel industry we are able to offer flights at very competitive rates.
 PMGY has a wealth of experience in travelling to and from our host countries; we know the most affordable ways to travel and the best airlines to use.

-For peace of mind, PMGY holds a T-ATOL Licence (T7420) that allows us to offer flight-based packages that are financially protected by the Civil Aviation Authority in the unlikely event of our insolvency.
+For peace of mind, PMGY holds an ATOL Licence (No. 11262) that allows us to offer flight-based packages that are financially protected by the Civil Aviation Authority in the unlikely event of our insolvency.